Gardening

 Early shoots of purple asparagus sticking up inside a DIY tomato cage, aka deer cage.
 You can make these pretty much any size you need, but you want them to be a good bit taller than the plants you're protecting from deer so they can't reach down into the central opening to graze.
 Also, you want the cages to be wider than the plants you're protecting so the leaves aren't sticking out beyond the cage edges.

 Early shoots of purple asparagus sticking up inside a DIY tomato cage, aka deer cage.
-You can make these pretty much any size you need, but you want them to be a good bit taller than the plants you’re protecting from deer so they can’t reach down into the central opening to graze.
+You can make these cages pretty much any size you want, but you want them to be a good bit taller than the plants you’re protecting from deer so they can’t reach down into the central opening to graze.
 Also, you want the cages to be wider than the plants you’re protecting so the leaves aren’t sticking out beyond the cage edges.
-Since they blend in so well, these are a great option for protecting single plants in a home landscape.
+Since the rust-brown cages blend in so well, these are a good choice for protecting single plants in a home landscape where aesthetics are important.

 4. Electric fencing